viccro/cryptidSightings/dataDict/mediaDetails.md

 **Fixed data values for *supplied*:** If the mediaName was created during the creation of the record, include the fixed attribute **supplied:"yes"**.
 If the title was fixed before the creation of the cryptidMedia record, omit this attribute.

 **Recommended values for *termSource*:** Reference the source of the name used, such as LOC for Library of Congress.
+If no control was use, enter 'None.

 **Recommended values for *termSourceID*:** Reference the unique identifier of the term used, if present, such as the Library of Congress identifier number.
+If no control was use, enter 'None.

 ## Sub-element: mediaType